Grimké sisters: Selections from writings

 Angelina published her Appeal to the Christian Women of the South in 1836 before Sarah's similar work Letters on the Equality of the Sexes, and the Condition of Woman.
 Both texts emphasize the equality of men's and women's creation, but Sarah also asserts Adam's greater responsibility for the Fall of man.
 In Sarah's opinion, Eve, innocent of the ways of evil, was tempted by the serpent while Adam was tempted by a mere mortal.
 Because of the supernatural nature of her tempter, Eve's sinfulness can be more easily forgiven.
 Further, Adam should have tenderly reproved his wife and led them both away from sin.
 Hence, Adam failed in two ways.
 By analyzing the Hebrew text and by comparing the phrasing used there with the phrasing used in the story of Cain and Abel, Sarah found that God's "curse" is not actually a curse, but a prophecy.
 Her concluding thought asserts that women are bound to God alone.

 From Angelina Grimké's "Letter XII Human Rights Not Founded on Sex" (October 2, 1837):

-The concept of assigning distinct duties and virtues based on sex rather than fundamental moral principles has been criticized for fostering societal inequalities.
-Historically, this belief has often framed men as warriors with qualities such as strength and authority, while women were expected to embody dependence, beauty, and subservience.
-This dichotomy has been argued to perpetuate harmful stereotypes, reducing women to roles that either prioritize their physical appeal or subject them to servitude.
-Critics suggest that this dynamic has allowed for the systemic marginalization of women, denying them equal opportunities to engage in intellectual and moral discourse and diminishing their capacity to act as autonomous individuals.
-From a theological perspective, some interpretations of religious texts emphasize the equality of men and women as creations in the image of God, endowed with similar dignity and moral responsibilities.
-For instance, the Biblical passage in Genesis 1:27–28 describes both men and women as stewards of creation, implying equality in their divine purpose.
-Critics of patriarchal traditions argue that portraying women as subordinate to men distorts these principles, undermining their inherent rights and individuality.
-Instead of being recognized as equals and collaborators, women have often been relegated to roles that prioritize male authority, ultimately eroding their societal and spiritual agency.